Signed in as:

 Why Kangen Water?

 The deeper I went down the rabbit hole, the more I learned about the misleading information out there about how bottled water is "supposed" to be better for you than tap.
-It's pure hype and propaganda – and look at the expense it's costing us.
+I am here to show everyone that It's pure hype and propaganda – and look at the expense it's costing us!

-I love both water & adventure, and I was searching for a new way to live.
+I LOVE water & ADVENTURE, and I was SEARCHING for a new way to live.

-I love scuba diving and traveling, and I was looking for something to fuel my adventures.
-But not just my adventures – I had a deeper desire; I wanted to fascinate, educate, and inspire others to join me on this quest.
+I love scuba diving and traveling.
+Therefore I was looking for something to fuel my adventures.
+Not just my adventures – I had a deeper desire; I wanted to fascinate, educate, and inspire others to join me on this quest.

-I am morally aligned with this product and the company, Enagic.
 Not only do I get the best water to share with everyone I meet, I can use this device for the rest of my life, and change my entire environment.
-This machine not only eliminates toxins internally, I can replace many of my household cleaners and detergents with the water.
+This machine not only eliminates toxins internally – I can replace many of my household cleaners and detergents with this water.

 The conditions that day were prime: a calm, shimmering blue ocean and the sound of sea lions echoed through the air.
 Once out at sea, just a few miles off shore from Point Piños in Pacific Grove, Captain Curtis– friend to the other 3 of us aboard his 23' motorboat– had me move to the bow and prepare to drop anchor.

-While we were finding our location, a paddle boarder we passed on our way was now passing us!
+While we were locating our dive spot, a paddle boarder we passed on our way was now passing us.
 "Where is he going?"
-I asked.
-As I looked out ahead of the paddle boarder, there they were!
-Just 3 miles offshore, we spotted 2 whale watching boats.
+I asked myself.
+As I looked out ahead of the paddle boarder, I had my answer.
+Just 3 miles offshore were 2 whale watching boats.
 With excitement, we motored in their direction and let the boat idle at least 200 yards away from the action.
 The whale watching boats are hardly ever on our side of the bay.
+Curtis looked at the fish finder monitor and reported that there were thousands of anchovies all the way down to 400 feet below the boat.

 It was like hitting a brick wall.
-All I remember was seeing lights out (pitch black) and hearing some loud bangs...
-I saw light and rainbows, and there were some voices...
-I awoke to Curtis' voice saying my name over and over again, and then he was asking if I was okay.
+All I remember was Lights Out!
+All went pitch black and I heard some loud bangs.
+Moments later, I awoke to Curtis' voice repeating my name over and over again, and he was asking me if I was okay.

 It’s been a life-changing injury and a challenge for sure, but I am strong and remain positive nonetheless.